-4.12 The Council's Corporate Plan 2018 - 2021 sets out the Council's purpose along with the priorities, with the aim of reducing inequalities and maximise potential.

-Having a programme of plans that look to delivery development in the borough in the right locations directly links to the Council's priority of "economic growth for all people, communities and businesses".
+4.12 The Council's Corporate Plan 2021-2022 sets out the Council's purpose along with the priorities, with the aim of reducing inequalities and maximise potential.
+Having a plan that looks to deliver development in the borough in the right locations directly links to the Council's priority of "economic growth for all people, communities and businesses".
 It also links to the Council priority of ensuring "communities are prospering and resilient with all housing needs met in safe and healthy places that build a strong sense of belonging and cohesion" by ensuring we have a programme of plans that continue to identify land to meet our housing needs.
-Having a programme of plans also supports the Council priority of ensuring our residents have "increased independence, improved health and can positively contribute to their communities".
-Planning documents provide the mechanism for ensuring communities have access to opportunities, services and facilities which can support healthy living and independence.
+Having a plan also supports the Council priority of ensuring our residents have "increased independence, improved health and can positively contribute to their communities".
+Planning documents provide the mechanism for ensuring communities have access to opportunities, services and facilities, which can support healthy living and independence.
 The consultation process behind plan making also provides real opportunities for communities to engage in the future of the borough.